MdSamsuzzohaShayon/nodejs-email-template/README.md

  - social  icon props hide and show ☑️
  - space show and hide problem  ☑️
  - Image content ☑️
- - Bugs TypeError: Cannot read property 'classList' of undefined at HTMLDocument.<anonymous> (main.js:597)
+ - Bugs TypeError: Cannot read property 'classList' of undefined at HTMLDocument.<anonymous> (main.js:597) ☑️
  - When dragging row div with an block element and droping it, it's creating a duplicate of text content block ☑️
  - When deleting a row item from middle the attribute is is not setting properly ☑️
- - Some problem when 3 col row move up from col 3 to cal 2 the is row is not working properly ☑
+ - Some problem when 3 col row move up from col 3 to cal 2 the is row is not working properly ☑️
  - When droping space creating a extra block element col for database
- - Html is not saving in json field so We need to save in another row ☑
+ - Html is not saving in json field so We need to save in another row  ☑️
  - MySql problem fixing - run those query
  - When we check or uncheck any property it does't change

- - In preview element is not appending into the right column order
+ - In preview element is not appending into the right column order ☑️
- - Sibling button is not storing as json (storing as object) ☑
+ - Sibling button is not storing as json (storing as object)  ☑️
- - Problem with button opening in new tab
+ - Problem with button opening in new tab - (text content has more problem)
  - Problem with button content, in 8 number template both button content are showing same  in row 3- this happen because we need to clean input value
- - Remove image html content from drop event and position element
+ - Remove image html content from drop event and position element  ☑️
- - Multiple content adding in one block- Prevent to add multiple content in same block
+ - Multiple content adding in one block- Prevent to add multiple content in same block ☑️
- - Error with selecting text content by click
+ - Error with selecting text content by click - THIS IS EDITABLE CONTENT DEFAULT BEHAVIOUR
+ - When click any element it's setting the variable for selectedrow and col but for moving up and down second time selected element value won't be changed - we can display block from here
+ - all button element property is same in the array we need to change
+ - Change button tag to a tags

     ```
     show variables like 'max_allowed_packet'